akaufmanfrey/SVG-Maker/README.md

 ## Installation
 Install the project into any directory.
 The logo file is generated in the examples folder.
 ## Usage
 Run the program using node, answer the resulting prompts, and the image will be generated for you.
+The commands "node index.js" or "npm start" may be used to start the program.
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)